 They are stiff rather than pliable.
 They don’t bend easily, but they are resilient — not brittle.

 If there are any cool, squishy, damp, or very pliable areas, dry your pears a little longer.
 You want them fully dry or they will mold when stored at room temperature.

 How to store your fully dried pears

-Fully dried pears can be stored at room temperature, in glass jars or in freezer bags, inside a mouse proof container like a metal garbage can or plastic bucket with a tight fitted lid.
-If you prefer a dried pear that is a little more moist, please store it in the freezer, so that it won’t become moldy in storage.
+Fully dried pears can be stored at room temperature, in glass jars or freezer bags, inside a mouse-proof container like a metal garbage can or plastic bucket with a tightly fitted lid.
+If you prefer a dried pear that is a little moister, please store it in the freezer, so that it won’t become moldy in storage.